MCAT Percentiles and How They Are Calculated

 For example, in MCAT 2010, the average scaled score was 25, which had a standard deviation of 6.4 as faced with a percentile score of 44.5-50.5.
 For the same year, the highest percentile of 99.99 was achieved along average scaled scores from 41 to 45 with a standard deviation of 6.4.

 These percentile scores were later compared with the scores/percentiles of other test takers or college-bound MCAT students.
-Moreover, the MCAT percentiles make it easy to calculate test takers' performance in case a situation arises where two or three students have the same scaled scores.
+Moreover, the percentiles make it easy to calculate test takers' performance in case a situation arises where two or three students have the same scaled scores.
 In such cases, the percentile scores help in grouping these individuals under the same bracket.

 Farther Use of MCAT Percentiles:

 The admission officers of the medical school decide whether you are eligible for medical courses based on your percentile ranking.
-Your MCAT percentiles are used as a standard measure of your aptitude and ability to study medical science courses.
+Your percentiles in MCAT are used as a standard measure of your aptitude and ability to study medical science courses.
 There are however other criteria like GPA or Letters of Recommendation (LOR), etc. which determine your admission decision.
 However, admission officers lay more strength on your percentile rank while choosing you as a possible candidate for their courses.

 Therefore, in this article, you get to know about the significance of percentile ranking in MCAT, how important they are for your admission and how they are related to your MCAT scores.
-You should remember that your percentile ranks is vital for your admission and hence take extra care for scoring high in MCAT.
+You should remember that your percentile ranks is vital for your admission and hence take extra care for scoring high in the test.

 Terms and Conditions